 - 1. House shoes or slippers; - 2.
 See-through garments; - 3.
 Tops that are backless, strapless, low-cut, bare-midriff, have overly-large arm openings; or spaghetti straps; - 4.
 Clothing that does not cover undergarments when a student is sitting or standing; - 5.
 Undergarments worn as outer wear; - 6.
-Clothing that does not reach to mid-thigh; - 7.
-Holes in pants that are above mid-thigh unless patched; - 8.
-Clothing with profane, obscene, or otherwise inappropriate language; - 9.
-Clothing with words, symbols or images that promote illegal, sexual, or violent behavior; - 10.
-Clothing with advertisements or promotion of alcohol, tobacco, or drugs; - 11.
-Language or symbols that promote gangs; - 12.
-Hats and hoods (hooded sweatshirts worn up); - 13.
-Do-rags; - 14.
-Handkerchiefs; - 15.
-Sunglasses; - 16.
-Face paint; - 17.
-Overly-dramatic make-up; - 18.
-Other wear that restricts the line of sight of a student's face and/or facial recognition may not be worn (although exceptions will be made by the principal for head coverings that have religious significance, are worn for medical reasons, or are for a specific, school-sponsored event); - 19.
-Blankets carried or worn as coats or wraps while in the building; - 20.
-Heavy or loose chains, or straps that create a safety risk. - 21.
+Holes in pants that are above mid-thigh unless patched; - 7.
+Clothing with profane, obscene, or otherwise inappropriate language; - 8.
+Clothing with words, symbols or images that promote illegal, sexual, or violent behavior; - 9.
+Clothing with advertisements or promotion of alcohol, tobacco, or drugs; - 10.
+Language or symbols that promote gangs;

+- 11. Hats and hoods (hooded sweatshirts worn up); - 12.
+Do-rags; - 13.
+Handkerchiefs; - 14.
+Sunglasses; - 15.
+Face paint; - 16.
+Overly-dramatic make-up; - 17.
+Other wear that restricts the line of sight of a student's face and/or facial recognition may not be worn (although exceptions will be made by the principal for head coverings that have religious significance, are worn for medical reasons, or are for a specific, school-sponsored event); - 18.
+Blankets carried or worn as coats or wraps while in the building; - 19.
+Heavy or loose chains, or straps that create a safety risk. - 20.
 Flags or garments worn as capes over clothing.